DimEvil/tutorial-qgis-maxent/README.md

 	- Next, go to **`Processing > Toolbox`** menu, which opens the `Processing Toolbox` panel.
 Search for the `Clip raster with polygon` function under the SAGA geoalgorithms and select this function.
 This will open the **`Clip Raster with Polygon`** dialog box.

       + Under the `Input` drop-down menu, click `...` and navigate through your working directory and select one of the raster layers, say **biol1_210.tif**.
-      + Under the `Polygons` input line, select the **box.shp** shapefile from the drop-down menu.
+      + Under the `Polygons` input line, select the **box.shp** shapefile (or the training region shapefile) from the drop-down menu.
 The rasters will be clipped using the extent of this polygon.
+Alternatively, choose the training region you created.
-      + Under the `Clipped` input line, click `...` and select **`Save to File`** from the menu to save the file in your working directory using the same file name, but this time, change the output file type to **ASC** as this is the file type requirement used by MaxEnt.
-Then, click `Run` to generate the clipped raster file, **biol1_210.asc**.
+      + Under the `Clipped` input line, click `...` and select **`Save to File`** from the menu to save the file in your working directory using the same file name, but this time, change the output file type to **.tif** .
+Later we need to convert this file to *.ASC as this is the file type requirement used by MaxEnt.
+Then, click `Run` to generate the clipped raster file, **biol1_210.tif**.

     ![data-prep5](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-05.png)